Add to collection

 Download

 Dr Phil Sutton of NIWA explains how New Zealand sits at the boundary between warm, salty subtropical water and cool, less salty subantarctic water.
-Argo and Jason have shown that changes in ocean heat content are focused in this region.
+Argo and Jason have shown that changes in ocean heat1 content are focused in this region.
 Dr Sutton also describes how Argo can be used in local studies, such as fish distribution.

 Transcript

 New Zealand is in a very interesting part of the world as far as most oceanography is concerned, but we span two ocean current regimes.
-The north of New Zealand, north of Chatham Rise, basically, or north of a line between Banks Peninsula and Chatham Islands, is all in subtropical water, which is relatively warm and salty water, and then south of Chatham Rise, you get into subantarctic water, which is relatively cold and fresh.
+The north of New Zealand, north of Chatham Rise, basically, or north of a line between Banks Peninsula2 and Chatham Islands, is all in subtropical water, which is relatively warm and salty water, and then south of Chatham Rise, you get into subantarctic water, which is relatively cold and fresh.

 Subtropical water is connected to a big current system that flows anticlockwise around the South Pacific all the way across to South America and then westward south of the equator, southward along the coast of Australia, and then ultimately along the north-east coast of New Zealand and then a general eastward trend at about 40° south.

-The thing that we have learnt since the Argo deployment and the Jason satellites is that the changes in the world’s oceans in the last decade or so have been focused really on the 40° south latitude – so the South Pacific, South Indian Ocean and South Atlantic – and the largest changes in heat content have been seen centred on about 40° south, in other words, right around the New Zealand region.
+The thing that we have learnt since the Argo deployment and the Jason satellites is that the changes in the world’s oceans in the last decade or so have been focused really on the 40° south latitude4 – so the South Pacific, South Indian Ocean and South Atlantic – and the largest changes in heat content have been seen centred on about 40° south, in other words, right around the New Zealand region.
 We think that is because of the changes in the large-scale wind field in the Southern Hemisphere, and we are just keeping an eye on what is happening exactly and still trying to work out what it all means.
 But in terms of heat content, changes globally, the Southern Hemisphere is dominating the current picture.

 And the reason that has been interesting is because a number of our fish stock hangs out at about those depths – so orange roughy and hoki are a bit shallower than that.
-And we have used float trajectory data from around Chatham Rise to look at what is happening with the water mass movements near the orange roughy breeding grounds.
+And we have used float trajectory7 data from around Chatham Rise to look at what is happening with the water mass movements near the orange roughy breeding grounds.

-It turns out that, where the orange roughy – their spawning ground is really in a region where the warm water from the subtropical side, the north side of Chatham Rise is coming around a little bit, around the southern side of Chatham Rise, and meeting the cold water coming north in the subantarctic system – and so the next question is whether the orange roughy really care about that or not, and we still have to work on that.
+It turns out that, where the orange roughy – their spawning8 ground is really in a region where the warm water from the subtropical side, the north side of Chatham Rise is coming around a little bit, around the southern side of Chatham Rise, and meeting the cold water coming north in the subantarctic system – and so the next question is whether the orange roughy really care about that or not, and we still have to work on that.

 NIWA